prateek041/learning/ebpf/ebpf-monitoring/libbpf-bootstrap.md

-In essence, this whole line executes Clang in a verbose preprocessor mode, captures its output, filters out the lines that list the system include directories, and then formats these directories as -idirafter flags.
+In essence, this whole line executes Clang in a verbose preprocessor mode, captures its output, filters out the lines that list the system include directories, and then formats these directories as `-idirafter` flags.

-The use of -idirafter is important because it ensures that the include paths specified directly in the INCLUDES variable (like those in libbpf/include/uapi) are searched by the compiler before the default system include paths found by this command.
-This is a common strategy when building software that needs to use its own versions of headers or headers specific to a target environment (like the BPF architecture) to avoid potential conflicts with system-wide headers that might be different or incompatible .
-This is particularly relevant when cross-compiling for eBPF, where the system you are building on might have different kernel headers than the target kernel where the eBPF program will run.
+The use of `-idirafter` is important because it ensures that the include paths specified directly in the INCLUDES variable (like those in `libbpf/include/uapi`) are searched by the compiler before the default system include paths found by this command.
+This is a common strategy when building software that needs to use its own versions of headers or headers specific to a target environment (like the `BPF` architecture) to avoid potential conflicts with system-wide headers that might be different or incompatible .
+This is particularly relevant when cross-compiling for `eBPF`, where the system you are building on might have different kernel headers than the target kernel where the `eBPF` program will run.

 ## Linker